 Each spring, Fairfax Water flushes its water mains by opening fire hydrants and allowing them to flow freely for a short period of time.

-If you have questions about this program or the work being conducted in your area, call Fairfax Water any time of the day or night at 703-698-5613, TTY 711.
+If you have questions about this program or the work being conducted in your area, call Fairfax Water (which is a separate authority from Fairfax County Government) any time of the day or night at 703-698-5613, TTY 711.